dakhama-mehdi/Scan-broken-owner/README.md

 # Description :

-This Script help companies to audi vulnerability Owner on AD, prevent attack and steal information
+This Script help companies to Audit vulnerability Owner on AD, prevent attack and steal information.

-Script scan and collect broken owners/representing a risk of (user accounts, Computers, Groups and Organizational Units).
+Script scan and collect broken owners/representing a risk of (users accounts, Computers, Groups and Organizational Units).

 # Objective :